jsiek/arete/README.md

 <definition> ::= type <identifier> = <type>;
 ```

+1. Finish this declaration.

 ### <a name="global"></a>Variable Definition

 ```
 <definition> ::= let <identifier> [: <type>] = <expression>;
 ```

+1. Schedule the `expression` in a value context with duplication.

+2. Write the resulting value to memory using the pointer associated
+   with `identifier` in the current environment.

+3. Finish this definition.

 ## <a name="statements"></a>Statements